sturoid/scripts/README.md

 # scripts
-Utility scripts for different tasks I've run into.
+Utility scripts for different annoying tasks I run into.